Complex semisimple quantum groups and representation theory: Complex semisimple quantum groups

-\proof This is done in the same way as for the definition of the map $ \tau $ in Lemma \ref{deftau}, note that $ * $ acts in the same way on generators.
-The only difference is that $ * $ is extended anti-linearly, whereas $ \tau $ is extended linearly to general elements.
+\begin{proof} This is done in the same way as for the definition of the algebra antiautomorphism $ \tau $ in Lemma \ref{deftau}.
+Note that $ * $ acts in the same way on generators.
+The only difference is that $ * $ is extended anti-linearly, whereas $ \tau $ is extended linearly to general elements. \end{proof}